-- Customer data: This is data the cloud consumer creates, generates or uploads to the CSP for storing, processing and sharing using the CSP's cloud services, this includes the cloud consumer's authentication data.
-The cloud consumer, as the data owner, remains accountable for the security of this data type, including any compromises, losses or damages that occur. - Account data: This is data about the cloud consumer's account with the CSP and can include billing information, contact information and usage information. - Metadata: This includes data about the cloud consumers' use of the CSP's cloud services and can include cloud consumer generated information such as resource names, service tag details and utilisation information. - Support and administrator data: This data type is provided to the CSP's support personnel and administrators for technical support purposes.
-This can include logs, monitoring alerts and error report information.
+• Customer data: This is data the cloud consumer creates, generates or uploads to the CSP for storing, processing and sharing using the CSP's cloud services, this includes the cloud consumer's authentication details.
+The cloud consumer, as the data owner, remains accountable for the security of this data type, including any compromises, losses or damages that occur.

+- Account data: This is data about the cloud consumer's account with the CSP and can include billing, contact and usage details. - Metadata: This includes data about the cloud consumers' use of the CSP's cloud services and can include cloud consumer generated data such as resource names, service tag details and utilisation details. - Support and administrator data: This data type is provided to the CSP's support personnel and administrators for technical support purposes.
+This can include logs, monitoring alerts and error reporting details.